-Specifically, the sub-fund invests up to 100% net assets in fixed and floating rate debt securities as well as in inflation rate and money market instruments that are issued in those countries.
-The sub-fund may also invest in debt securities issued in any other countries.
+Specifically, the sub-fund invests up to 100% of its net assets in fixed and floating rate debt securities as well as in money market instruments that are mainly issued in Asian Pacific countries.
+The subfund may also invest in debt securities issued in other countries including up to 20% of its net asset emerging markets countries excluding OECD and Asian Pacific countries.
+The sub-fund does not invest in securities that are distressed or defaulted at the time of investment.
+The sub-fund may hold securities that become distressed or defaulted.